He’s single. His family lives far away.

 For all of us?

+As the operation approaches, his phone is locked away with the rest of his belongings.
 No texts.
 No updates.
 No contact with friends or family.

 A nurse stops by to let him know that he’ll be heading into surgery in just a few minutes.
 Suddenly, it hits him.
 He is alone.
 All of the people who care about him are far away.

-Salim is constantly checking in with Damien prior to the surgery – this is support that’s familiar to him.
+Salim is constantly checking in with Damien prior to the surgery—this is support that’s familiar to him.
 Walking through the anxieties, reassuring him that everything’s going to be fine, distracting him with stories about work and the stuff they used to get up to in college.
 How much they’ve grown up since then.

 Design Interventions